George Floyd protests in Columbus, Ohio: June 5

 Mayor Ginther announced that an independent police civilian review board will be modeled in July, and staffed by January 2021.
 The city-appointed Community Safety Advisory Commission had recommended the civilian review panel in January 2020.
 Ginther also announced that the city is reevaluating the use of chemical sprays for crowd dispersal.

 Thousands of people attended a peaceful protest at the Ohio Statehouse, most wearing all black.
 Mayor Ginther mingled among them during the event.
 In the early afternoon, they marched to the Columbus police headquarters and back.
 The speeches and chants echoed similar and past protests, though with the addition of singing happy birthday to Breonna Taylor, an African-American woman shot and killed by Louisville police.
 Downtown streets were closed to traffic around 6:40 p.m.
 Around 7 p.m., thousands marched up High Street through the Short North, Old North Columbus, and past the Ohio State University campus to Lane Avenue in the University District.
 After curfew, at around 10:40, police began to show resistance, forming a line and wearing riot gear, though they did not use force to disperse the crowd, then dwindling to about 40 people.

 Also on June 5, about 500 medical workers (students, researchers, doctors, and nurses) participated in a demonstration at the Ohio State University's James Cancer Hospital.
-The event was a part of the nationwide "White Coats for Black Lives" movement, part of the larger Black Lives Matter movement.
+The event was a part of the nationwide "White Coats for Black Lives" movement, part of the larger Black Lives Matter (BLM) movement.
 The protesters knelt for the 8 minutes, 46 seconds that George Floyd was pinned down for while he was murdered.
 "White Coats" events were also held at other Central Ohio hospitals that day, including OhioHealth's Riverside Methodist Hospital, Grant Medical Center, Doctors Hospital, and Dublin Methodist Hospital.